-The contract resulting from this RFP shall be effective from the date of award for two (2) years and is renewable for up to four (4) additional one-year renewal periods.
-Annual renewal shall be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective date of award and is renewable for up to 6 additional one-year renewal periods. renewal should be contingent upon the University's satisfaction with the services performed.

 6.2 Effective Date